 As insurance coverage reduces the marginal cost of health care for individuals, gaining or losing health insurance likely has a causal effect on utilization rates.
-The Oregon Health Insurance Experiment (OHIE) estimated these effects in a randomized controlled experiment, and found that gaining Medicaid resulted in the following effects12:
+The Oregon Health Insurance Experiment (OHIE) estimated these effects in a randomized controlled experiment, and found that gaining Medicaid resulted in the following effects11:

 - Hospitalizations increased by 30%

-- ER visits increased by 68%
+- ER visits increased by 40%

 - Physician office visits increased by 50%

 - Prescription drugs used increased by 15%

 Our MEPS-based utilization models could be used to predict rates for an individual under a scenario when that individual was commercially-insured.
 We used the above findings from the OHIE to adjust utilization rates to represent a scenario when that same individual was uninsured.
-For example, if our MEPS model predicted that an individual had a 10.0% chance of being hospitalized, and a conditional mean number of hospitalizations of 1.20, we assumed that if that same person was uninsured, they would have an 8.8% (0.10/sqrt[1.3]) chance of being hospitalized and a conditional mean number of hospitalizations of 1.05 (1.25/sqrt[1.3]).
+For example, if our MEPS model predicted that an individual had a 10.0% chance of being hospitalized, and a conditional mean number of hospitalizations of 1.20, we assumed that if that same person was uninsured, they would have an 8.8% (0.10/sqrt [1.3]) chance of being hospitalized and a conditional mean number of hospitalizations of 1.05 (1.25/sqrt [1.3]).

 OHIE did not report an impact on utilization for hospital outpatient visits.
-We averaged the four reported effects and assumed that insured persons use 41% more hospital outpatient visits.
+We averaged the four reported effects to estimate that a person with insurance would have 34% more hospital outpatient visits than if that person was uninsured.

-12 Katherine Baicker, Sarah Taubman, Heidi Allen, Mira Bernstein, Jonathan Gruber, Joseph P. Newhouse, Eric Schneider, Bill Wright, Alan Zaslavsky, Amy Finkelstein, and the Oregon Health Study Group, "The Oregon Experiment - Effects of Medicaid on Clinical Outcomes", New England Journal of Medicine, 2013 May; 368(18): 1713-1722.
+11 Katherine Baicker, Sarah Taubman, Heidi Allen, Mira Bernstein, Jonathan Gruber, Joseph P. Newhouse, Eric Schneider, Bill Wright, Alan Zaslavsky, Amy Finkelstein, and the Oregon Health Study Group, "The Oregon Experiment - Effects of Medicaid on Clinical Outcomes", New England Journal of Medicine, 2013 May; 368(18): 1713-1722.